ZeitOnline/vivi/core/src/zeit/cms/clipboard/README.txt

 Getting the clipbaord
 =====================

-After some setup[1]_ we can have the principal in the variable `principal`.
+After some setup[#functional]_ we can have the principal in the variable `principal`.
 We just get the clipboard for that principal via adaptation:

 >>> from zeit.cms.clipboard.interfaces import IClipboard, IClipboardEntry
 >>> clipboard = IClipboard(principal)